dogweather/forkful/content/en/vba/html-and-the-web/parsing-html.md

   \ specific information from an HTML document.
 Programmers do it to automate the\u2026"
 lastmod: '2024-03-13T22:44:59.932364-06:00'
 model: gpt-4-0125-preview
-summary: "Parsing HTML in Visual Basic for Applications (VBA) involves extracting\
-  \ specific information from an HTML document.
-Programmers do it to automate the\u2026"
+summary: Parsing HTML in Visual Basic for Applications (VBA) involves extracting specific information from an HTML document.
 title: Parsing HTML
 weight: 43
 ---